alireza-hariri/simple-retriever/README.md

 # retrival and text similarity tools
 ### A simple warpper around common retrival tools
+fast and typo telorant tf-idf and multilingual dence retrival models

 this repo is for educational porposes so the code is very basic and super readable (no fancy abstraction)